Volunteer Backcountry Work Week: Cottonwood Creek and Tres Plumas Meadow Restoration

 Volunteers should bring their own camping gear, food and cookware.
 Bear resistant canisters will be provided.
 Waterproof boots are strongly recommended for working in the meadow.

-Email izzy@friendsoftheinyo.org with “White Mountain fence removal” in the subject to sign up
+THIS TRIP IS NOW FULL.
+Please email izzy@friendsoftheinyo.org with “White Mountain fence removal” in the subject to join the waitlist.

 To support effective project planning, we ask that volunteers commit to a work week only if they are confident they can participate as scheduled.
 Last-minute changes can impact the success of the project, and we appreciate your reliability and consideration.